 Reaching Home: Canada’s Homelessness Strategy is a community-based program aimed at reducing and preventing homelessness.
 Officially launched April 1, 2019, the redesigned federal homelessness program is a continuation of the Homelessness Partnering Strategy, and will support the most vulnerable people in the Capital Region by improving access to safe, stable and affordable housing.
 Employment and Social Development Canada has awarded Reaching Home funding to the CRD to administer Reaching Home in the Greater Victoria community.

 Within this community based initiative, the CRD will administer a five-year agreement under the Designated Communities Program for $4.7 million, and a one-year agreement under the Indigenous Communities Program for $337,256.
 Both programs will continue to fund services that support the needs of those experiencing homelessness in the region.

-Funding for the five-year designated program stream will be allocated to initiatives that address outcomes identified in the 2019-2024 Community Plan To End Homelessness, and are recommended by the Reaching Home Community Advisory Board (CAB).
+Funding for the five-year Designated Communities funding stream will be allocated to initiatives that address outcomes identified in the 2019-2024 Community Plan To End Homelessness, and are recommended by the Reaching Home Community Advisory Board (CAB).
 Currently the Greater Victoria Coalition to End Homelessness is the CAB for Designated and Indigenous funding streams.
 A Call for Proposals is now open from November 12 - December 16, 2019 for allocations under the Designated Communities Program for 2020-2021.

 2019-20 Funded Reaching Home Programs